tarowatanabe/expgram/README.rst

 Note this toolkit is primarily developed to handle large ngram count data, thus it is not called like xxxlm.

+The expgram toolkit is developed at Multilingual Translation Laboratory, Universal Communication Institute, National Institute of Information and Communications Technology (NICT).

 Quick Start
 -----------